top of page

 Study.
 Pray.
 Meditate.

-Spiritual growth also begins with a clear understanding of not only the gospel but also the all-sufficiency of Christ's payment for all your sins, as well as your identification with Him and His victory over sin.
+We'd suggest that spiritual growth begins with a clear understanding of the all-sufficiency of Christ's payment for all your sins.

 In that moment of faith, His death became your death (Romans 6:8).
 His burial became your burial (Romans 6:4), and His resurrection became your resurrection (Colossians 3:1).
 His glory has become your glory (2 Thessalonians 2:14).
 You are now victorious over sin and death as much as Christ Himself is victorious.
 You are now one with Christ (Ephesians 5:30).
 You are in Christ.
-These are key doctrines as only Paul can teach beginning in the book of Romans.
+These are key doctrines as only Paul can teach in the foundational book of Romans.

 I’m reminded of something Pastor J.C.
 O’Hair used to say: “You’re not ready to study the book of Romans unless you’ve read it 100 times.”
 Study Romans first.
-Read it again and again and again in the King James until you practically have it memorized.
+Read it again and again and again in a King James Version until you practically have it memorized.
 If you don’t understand a verse or two, don’t worry about it.
 Just keep reading and rereading.

 After you’ve read Romans at least a dozen times, try this:

 Spend time every day studying Paul’s epistles from Romans to Philemon.
 Study, pray, and meditate upon what you read.
-Nothing compares to you spending one-on-one time with God in His Word.

 When you read a passage, ask yourself, "How would I explain that?"